muellerberndt/obfuscation-metrics/README.md

-# Finding Sensible Kolmogorov Complexity Values for Obfuscation Requirements
+# Evaluation of Obfuscating Transformations using Kolmogorov Complexity

 Compare the impact of various obfuscators on the algorithmic complexity of the target binary.